-- 36. The Board and senior management of any business are responsible for managing the business effectively.
+- 38. The Board and senior management of any business are responsible for managing the business effectively.
 They are in the best position to evaluate all potential risks.
-The Board and senior management of a financial services business are accustomed to applying proportionate risk-based policies across different aspects of their business. - 37.
-This chapter, together with the Regulations, is designed to assist a financial services business to take such an approach to the risk of its products and services being used for the purposes of money laundering and terrorist financing and to ensure that its policies, procedures and controls are appropriately designed and implemented and are effectively operated to reduce the risk of the financial services business being used in connection with money laundering and terrorist financing.
+The Board and senior management of a financial services business are accustomed to applying proportionate risk-based policies across different aspects of their business. - 39.
+This chapter, together with the Regulations, is designed to assist a financial services business to take such an approach to the risk of its products and services being used for the purposes of money laundering and terrorist financing and to ensure that its policies, procedures and controls are appropriately designed and implemented and are effectively operated to reduce the risk of the financial services business being used in connection with money laundering and terrorist financing. - 40.
+In order to meet the requirements of Regulation 3 a financial services business must have regard to any relevant rules and guidance in assessing the risk of a business relationship or occasional transaction particularly in respect of higher risk relationships or transactions.